AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-04-Foundations-Quantum-Mechanics.md

 ## QBism

-QBism (Quantum Bayesianism, later rebranded as "Quantum Bettabilitarianism" by Fuchs) interprets quantum states as expressions of an agent's personal beliefs about future measurement outcomes, updated via a quantum generalization of Bayesian conditioning.
+QBism (Quantum Bayesianism) interprets quantum states as expressions of an agent's personal beliefs about future measurement outcomes, updated via a quantum generalization of Bayesian conditioning.
 The Born rule becomes a normative constraint on rational belief rather than a law of nature.
 QBism dissolves the measurement problem by denying that quantum states are objective features of the world.

 *Entry points:* Fuchs, Mermin, and Schack, "An introduction to QBism with an application to the locality of quantum mechanics," American Journal of Physics **82**, 749 (2014); Caves, Fuchs, and Schack, "Quantum probabilities as Bayesian probabilities," Physical Review A **65**, 022305 (2002).